AizazSharif/AizazSharif/README.md

 ### 🚀 About Me

-I'm a Senior Machine Learning Engineer with 8+ years of experience in AI, data science, and software engineering.
+I'm a Machine Learning Engineer with 8+ years of experience in AI, data science, and software engineering.
 Currently working at AI Dev Lab, focusing on production-ready LLM-powered platforms and autonomous systems research.

 - 🔭 I'm currently building LLM-powered platforms for processing meeting recordings and custom RAG solutions
 - 🌱 I'm exploring advanced LLM architectures and autonomous systems